ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 describing some attribute.
 Annotations have associations with OntologyTerms to allow these to be added after annotations are captured.
 OntologyTerms are preferred over Annotations in all cases.
-Annotations can be used in conjucntion with OntologyTerms
+Annotations can be used in conjucntion with OntologyTerms.

 *OntologyTerm* - the preferred term for the class in question.
 For example http://purl.obolibrary.org/obo/HP\_0011927 preferred term is